MLH-Fellowship/Rex-Run/README.md

 ## :trophy: Accomplishments that we're Proud of
 - We learned Unity and Blender in a little more than a week
-- We finished a complete game with begin, end, score-keeping, and level-ing
+- We finished a complete game with start and end menus, scoring, and levels
 - Our team communication was consistent and meetings were productive

 ## What We Learned